danny-avila/LibreChat/docs/install/mac_install.md

 ## Setup Instruction
-  - Create a .env file in the api directory by running cp api/.env.example api/.env and edit the file with your preferred text editor, adding the required API keys, access tokens, and MongoDB connection string
+  - Create a .env file in the api directory by running `cp .env.example .env` and edit the file with your preferred text editor, adding the required API keys, access tokens, and MongoDB connection string
   - Run npm ci from root directory `npm ci`
   - Build the client by running `npm run frontend`